Adamme the Beauty Warrior

 Eryn Krueger Mekash

 Eryn Krueger Mekash has 29 years of television and film industry experience as a make-up artist.
 She’s diversified in beauty, make-up effects and design.
-Her credits cover a range of productions, including department heading Eat Pray Love
+Her credits include Eat Pray Love

 , My Sister's Keeper